adennen/tt06-arond-project/docs/info.md

 Inputs 0 through 6 map to outputs 0 though 6 (display segments a through g).
 Output 7 becomes active while input 7 is active.

-The program works by iterating over the character bit pattern, enabling segments sequentially at a speed of about 0.12 seconds per segment.
+The circuit works by iterating over the character bit pattern, enabling segments sequentially at a speed of about 0.12 seconds per segment.

 ## How to test